dweedon/angular-promises-hogwarts-tdd-kata/README.md

 How will they see their courses on the schedule page? **Hmm, let's see.
 The `schedule.template.html` is already written.
 It looks like it expects a wizard object on the controller.
 The `wizard` has `courses`.**

-You are indeed a very promising young wizard. **I will write tests for the schedule controller.
-I'm going to try this one a different way.
+You are indeed a very promising young wizard. **I'm going to try this one a different way.
 I will resolve the data before the view is loaded.**

 `app/catalog/schedule/schedule.module.spec.js`